 Now you know everything about desert sunsets that I do.

 Here’s another example of what I’m talking about from Petra, Jordan.
 Another desert, another dramatic desert sunset.
+(Scroll down in the post to see it.)

 If you’d like to see what the Joshua Tree landscape looked like a few hours later, see Night Photography, Joshua Tree National Park, California.